torch2424/live-stream-radio/README.md

 # Example Assets from the `--generate` template

 Music is by [Aviscerall](https://aviscerall.bandcamp.com/), and [Marquice Turner](https://marquiceturner.bandcamp.com/).
 Which is actually me (@torch2424), but I have a musical identitiy problem 😛 .
-The 8 bit gif is of a game demo [Star Samurai](https://github.com/torch2424/StarSamurai), and the Driving gif is from [Code and Coffee LB](http://codeandcoffeelb.org/).
 The .mp4 and .webm of the rotating earth, is a [public domain video I found on Youtube](https://www.youtube.com/watch?v=uuY1RXZyUFs).
 The image overlay uses images from EmojiOne, in particular, their [video camera emoji](https://www.emojione.com/emoji/1f4f9), and their [radio emoji](https://www.emojione.com/emoji/1f4fb).

 # Contributing